Flavia-MV/parallel-news-aggregator/README.md

 Coordinates the aggregation process.

 For every configured source, a separate task is submitted to a fixed-size thread pool.

-The results are retrieved using `ExecutorCompletionService`.
+`ExecutorCompletionService` is used to retrieve completed tasks as they become available instead of waiting for sources in submission order.

 After processing the sources, the aggregator:

 1. collects successful results;
-2. handles sources that could not be processed;
+2. handles failures from individual sources;
 3. removes duplicate articles;
 4. sorts the resulting articles by publication time.